bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metabolomics/informatics_and_statistics_for_metabolomics_2016.md

   Small test datasets:

-  Description: a subset of 12 samples from the study <a href="http://www.bioconductor.org/packages/release/data/experiment/html/faahKO.html>Assignment of Endogenous Substrates to Enzymes by Global Metabolite Profiling<\a>.
+  Description: a subset of 12 samples from the study <a href="http://www.bioconductor.org/packages/release/data/experiment/html/faahKO.html>Assignment of Endogenous Substrates to Enzymes by Global Metabolite Profiling</a>.

   Group WT: wild type; Group KO: knock out.
 Platform: HPLC Single Quad.

   Large test datasets:

-  Description: a subset of 38 samples from the study <a href="http://www.ebi.ac.uk/metabolights/MTBLS146">Pregnancy-Induced Metabolic Phenotype Variations in Maternal Plasma<\a>.
+  Description: a subset of 38 samples from the study <a href="http://www.ebi.ac.uk/metabolights/MTBLS146">Pregnancy-Induced Metabolic Phenotype Variations in Maternal Plasma</a>.

   Group A: 13-16 weeks; Group B: 9-12 weeks.
 Platform: HPLC Orbitrap